VIRUXE/ncmiatatuning-docs/docusaurus/docs/index.md

 * Data logs the life of your car in every possible condition possible.eg: Highway cruising, driving around town, idle, cold/hot weather (within reason), WOT pulls, even different fuel stations.
 If your car isn't stock, consider getting it back to stock before data logging.
 Save these files previously somewhere safe, they'll serve as a reference and teach you how a OEM setup behaves.

 * Change one thing at the time whenever possible, both on the physical side and software side.
-This is my personal favorite, changing too many things at the same time is the equivalent of “haste is waste”.
+This is my personal favorite, changing too many things at the same time is the equivalent of "haste is waste".

   *Note*: I understand that it's easier to install a new exhaust and cams while swapping a 2.5.
 Don't worry, it's doable, it's just a bit harder.